 PWC Use at Gateway National Recreation Area and the Jamaica Bay Unit

 Water-based recreational activity at GATE, including wading, swimming, fishing, and boating, is a major activity in the park.
 All three park units are located alongside some of the finest shoreline in the nation, which includes expansive bays, basins, creeks, marshes, and open water.
 Motorized use of these water resources is primarily by powerboat enthusiasts and secondarily by PWC owners.
 Motorized watercraft accessing the recreation area typically ranges from 15 to 23 feet in length.
 Some yachts and fishing boats in the park are 50 to 100 feet in length.
 Personal watercraft represented 10% to 15% of the motorized watercraft within the recreation area prior to the April 22, 2002 prohibition.
 Other water activities include sailing, kayaking, canoeing, windsurfing, and kite-skiing.

 Personal watercraft use within GATE has probably occurred since PWC were introduced to the public.
 Personal watercraft use began in the 1980's and grew very rapidly.
 While the increase in PWC use has recently slowed down somewhat, use still continued slowly to climb before the prohibition.
 The rise may be attributed to design features which make it possible now for some PWC to carry more than two passengers and even as many as six.
-Personal watercraft use can be characterized as intense for approximately six months out of the year.
+Personal watercraft use can be characterized as Start Printed Page 9497intense for approximately six months out of the year.

 Specifically in the Jamaica Bay Unit, of the 3,747,044 visitors to the unit in 2001, 43,062 used some form of watercraft.
 The NPS estimates that approximately 15% of boaters in the Jamaica Bay Unit are PWC users.
 The heaviest PWC use is during the summer season.